Asabeneh/data-analysis-with-python-autumn-2024/WEEK-4/week-4.md

     }
 ```

-3. Find the most popular Python library from this [data](../python_libraries.py), starts are indicators of popularity.
+3. Find the most popular Python library from this [data](../python_libraries.py), stars are indicators of popularity.

 4. Transform the [countries](https://github.com/Asabeneh/30-Days-Of-Python/blob/master/data/countries.py) data to this: